heroiclabs/nakama-cpp/README.md

 export CXX=/usr/bin/g++-11
 ```

 ### OS X

 - brew install ninja cmake pkg-config
 - XCode or XCode command line tools

-### Android
-- Ensure the Android SDK is installed.
-Android has special build instructions -- we use Gradle and call into CMake from it:
-`cd ./android && ./gradlew assemble`.
-The .aar artifact can be used from the build tree.

 ## Build